Middlesex County, New Jersey: Economy

+History

+Clay was once frequently mined in Middlesex County, with mining across the Raritan Formation continuing until the late twentieth century.
+Clay mining activity north of the Raritan River was particularly active near Woodbridge.

+Etymology

+Middlesex County is named after the historic county of the same name in England.

 Government

 County government

 Middlesex County is governed by a Board of Commissioners, which is comprised of seven members who are elected at-large on a partisan basis to serve three-year terms of office on a staggered basis, with either two or three seats coming up for election each year as part of the November general election.
 At an annual reorganization meeting held in January, the board selects from among its members a Commissioner Director and deputy director.
 The Commissioner Director appoints commissioners to serve as chairpersons and members on the various committees which oversee county departments.
 Middlesex County also elects three "constitutional officers" whose existence is laid out in the New Jersey Constitution.
 The County Clerk and Surrogate serve five-year terms and the Sheriff serves a three-year term of office.
 In 2016, freeholders were paid $23,438 and the freeholder director was paid an annual salary of $24,428, though Ronald Rios has accepted a salary of $8,340 as director.

-As of 2025, Middlesex County's Commissioners (with terms for director and deputy ending every December 31st) are:
+As of 2025, Middlesex County's Commissioners (with terms for director and deputy ending every December 31) are:

 Article VII Section II of the New Jersey State Constitution requires each county in New Jersey have three elected administrative officials known as "constitutional officers."
 These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
 Middlesex county's constitutional officers are:

-The Middlesex County Prosecutor is Chris Kubereit who was sworn in as acting County Prosecutor in September 2019, replacing Andrew C. Carey of Monroe Township.
+Republicans have not won countywide in Middlesex County since 1991.
+The Middlesex County Prosecutor has been Yolanda Ciccone since June 2020.
 Middlesex County constitutes Vicinage 8 of the New Jersey Superior Court; the vicinage is seated at the Middlesex County Courthouse, at 56 Paterson Street in New Brunswick.
 The Middlesex Vicinage also has facilities for the Family Part at the Middlesex County Family Courthouse at 120 New Street, also in New Brunswick; there are also other facilities in New Brunswick and Perth Amboy for Probation.
 The Assignment Judge for Vicinage 8 is Alberto Rivas.

-Federal Representatives
+Federal representatives

-The 6th and 12th Congressional Districts cover the county.
+The 6th and 12th congressional districts cover the county.

-State Representatives
+State representatives

-Sheriffs
+The 25 municipalities of Middlesex County are part of seven legislative districts.

+Law enforcement

 Thomas N. Acken served as the sheriff in 1891.
 Joseph Spicuzzo served in 2014 and was arrested for bribery.
 Mildred S. Scott is the current county sheriff, she was sworn in on January 1, 2011, as the first female sheriff of Middlesex County and the first African-American sheriff in the state of New Jersey.